Lesson 1 - Course Introduction

 A solid quantitative background is assumed, but no specific mathematical skills are required beyond a basic understanding of integral calculus.
 Of course, the stronger your analytical and quantitative background, the easier you are likely to find the Course.

-When an introductory GoldSim Course is taught in person, it typically requires two (intensive) days (16 hours).
-However, this Course actually covers the material in significantly greater detail, so it will likely take at least three days (and if you tend to be very methodical and spend time exploring the Help system as you take the Course, it could take perhaps as long as four or five days).
-The Course is organized into Units so you can easily take the Course at your own pace (and the site will remember which parts of the Course you have already visited).
-If you are new to simulation, the ideal pace is probably to spend perhaps just a couple hours per day with the Course (one or two Units at a time).
+When an introductory GoldSim Course is taught in person, it typically requires two or three (intensive) days (24 hours).
+However, this Course actually covers the material in significantly greater detail, so If you work straight through (which is not necessarily recommended), the Course will likely take no less than 40 hours to complete (and if you tend be very methodical and spend time exploring the Help system as you take the Course, it could take much longer).
+It is organized into Units and Lessons so you can easily take the Course at your own pace (and the site will remember where you last left off).
+The ideal approach is probably to spend perhaps just a couple hours per day with the Course and spread it out over several weeks or a month.
 This then provides you with an opportunity to give some considered thought to the information that was presented, and prevent “information overload”.
-On the other hand, if you are already somewhat familiar with simulation (and/or have a strong quantitative background), you may want to approach the Course in a more intensive manner and cover the material more rapidly.
+On the other hand, if you are already very familiar with contaminant transport modeling (and/or have a strong quantitative background), you may want to approach the Course in a more intensive manner and cover the material more rapidly.

 This is a “hands-on” Course.
 That is, while you are taking it, you are expected to simultaneously use the software.
 As a result, if possible, it is recommended that you use a large (or high resolution) screen with this Course on one side of the screen and GoldSim on the other, an extended desktop (e.g., using two monitors) or perhaps two computers (a computer for the software and a tablet for the Course).
 Throughout the Course, we use almost 60 simple Exercises and Examples to help you learn how to use the software.
 In order for this Course to be effective at all, it is critical that you work through these Exercises and Examples.